Exsanguinated/Exsanguinated/README.md

   <h6> •  Anyone who is Racist, Homophobic, Misogynistic, Transphobic, Ableist, Zionistic, MAGA, A TERF, Supports ICE, Supports AI slop or is just generally bigoted in their personal beliefs.

-<h6> •  Proship / Profict / Darkship; you know what we mean by this being here and won't waste the time to argue about it.

-<h6> •  Anyone who indulges in any sort of zoo, incest, loli or shota content in any capacity.
+<h6> •  Anyone who indulges in any sort of zoo, incest, r*pe, l*li or sh*ta content in any capacity.
+Yes, this also includes fictional scenarios.
 We refuse to sit and debate this bullet point with you.
 You're gross.

 <h6> •  Anyone under the age of 18; we don't enjoy talking to or being near minors who sneak onto the 18+ server.
 Go back to Safe Server where you belong.